Attract attention and engage passers-by

 Designercafe requested for something that would allow their beautiful collection to catch the attention of passers-by in the city centre at night.
 The installation would have to attract attention immediately, be engaging enough for people to remember at least the next day and show off the Designercafe collection of basics in a meaningful way.

 Interest should be rewarded.

-I wanted to engage passers-by who showed the potential to become future customers.
+We had to make sure to create something that would grab enough attention to interest people who are not thinking about shopping at all when it was active.
+The technology and hardware of the installation should also be subtle and not noticable in the store itself or the store window during the day.
+I also wanted to engage passers-by who showed the potential to become future customers.
 So I created what I called the 'sweetspot'.
 Users standing on the 'sweetspot' longer than a few seconds were rewarded with additional music, lighting and a call-to-action trigger that invited users to visit the website.

 The Making Of

 We developed our own custom software and hardware for this project.
 By use of a camera with infrared filter and a strong infrared light we used blob-tracking software technology to make a very subtle interaction possible without screens, buttons or other specific interactive objects.

 The result of this is that passers-by would start interacting with the shopping window even before they were aware of it, making it almost seem like ‘magic'.
 We added a feature that would count how long people would stand still in front of the window while the installation played.
 The average ‘attention span’ increased from 2 seconds before the installation was active to 24 seconds after launch.